-Prerequisite: BIOL 1 or BIOL 15 and MATH 52.

-C-ID BIOL 155
+36 lecture hours; 108 laboratory hours Prerequisite: BIOL 1 or BIOL 15 and MATH 52.
+Transferable to CSU/UC C-ID BIOL 155

 Applies the concepts introduced in Biology 1 to the study of plants and general ecology.
 Topics include morphology, physiology, systematics, and evolutionary trends among cyanobacteria, algae, fungi, and plants.
 Population, community, and ecosystems dynamics of higher plants will be emphasized.
 Designed primarily for biology majors and related fields but open to all qualified students.
 (L)